Is Annapolis right for your child?

 A Note about Timing

-- Re-enrollment for returning students (and their siblings, regardless of whether they’ve attended Annapolis before) begins November 1 and continues until December 18.
+- Re-enrollment for returning students (and their siblings, regardless of whether they’ve attended Annapolis before) begins November 1 and continues until the last school day before Christmas break.
 Be sure to re-enroll in a timely manner to secure a priority admissions seat.
-After December 18, all families are considered “new” and can enroll during Open Enrollment.
+After the end of the fall semester, all families are considered “new” and can enroll during Open Enrollment.

 - Open enrollment for new families, which is first-come, first-served, begins January 1.
 If an applicant and family are found to be admissible but space is not available, you have the option of remaining in a waiting pool to be considered should a spot become available.